nichannah/ocean-nudge/README.md

 ## Step 4

-Configure the model to use the newly created nuding file.
+Configure the model to use the newly created nudging file.
 See below for instructions for both MOM and NEMO.

 ### MOM